Sweet and plant-based, yacon syrup provides various health benefits. It may even be an effective tool for short-term weight loss.

 A sweet-tasting syrup that can help you lose weight?
-Seems almost too good to be true...
+It seems almost too good to be true.

-But this is exactly what they're saying about Yacon syrup, which recently became popular as a weight loss aid.
+But this is exactly what some health gurus and marketers are saying about yacon syrup, which recently became popular as a weight loss aid.

-In contrast to most weight loss supplements, it does have some actual human research to back up the claims.
+In contrast to most weight loss supplements, it does have some actual human-based research to back up the claims.

 This plant has been eaten and used for medicinal purposes for hundreds of years in South America.